 Some of these investments were mandatory.
 For example, 3G is almost completely phased out, so many carriers have been forced to replace their 3G-powered electronic logging devices (ELDs) with newer ones.
 The last few stragglers have until the end of 2022 to complete the transition.

 But in cases where there’s no looming federal regulation or compliance deadline, how do you know when it’s time to update your fleet technology?
-Here, we’ll look at four indicators that you need to make upgrades — or risk falling behind.
+Here, we’ll look at four indicators you need to upgrade — or risk falling behind.

 1. You’re losing business to competitors

 Staying on top of trucking industry technology trends is essential for staying competitive.
-If you eschew fleet technology or are resistant to innovation, you’re bound to lose business to those who stay ahead of the curve.
+If you eschew fleet technology or are resistant to innovation, you will lose business to those who stay ahead of the curve.

-87.5% of respondents surveyed in Logistics Management’s recent trends study said that technology is necessary to compete in the marketplace.
-Meanwhile, 62.5% believed they would lose customers to a competitor if they didn’t adopt a specific technology.
+87.5% of respondents surveyed in Logistics Management’s recent trends study said technology is necessary to compete in the marketplace.
+Meanwhile, 62.5% believed they would lose customers to competitors if they didn’t adopt a specific technology.